Understand your landing zones and persistence mechanics:

 - Ships not spawning.

-Lately, servers have been stalling and creating some or all of these effects only to return to normal operation 20-40 seconds later.
-If you are planning to begin any significant cargo run and notice any indicators of server degredation, you are advised to log-out and switch servers or continue at your own risk.
+If you are planning to begin any significant cargo run and notice any indicators of server degradation, you are advised to log-out and switch servers or continue at your own risk.
 If you are partway through a cargo run, you are advised to immediately return to the nearest major port and log-out or continue at your own risk.

-The other type of crash occurs when the client (the game running on your computer) crashes.
+The other type of crash occurs when the game client crashes.
 This crash closes the game and sends you back to your desktop.
 This is called a Crash To Desktop (or CTD).
 This type of crash is actually preferable because the server is still up and running.
 That means your ship and cargo state are saved and awaiting your return.
 If you can rejoin the server, you should spawn in the exact location that your CTD occurred.
 Rejoining can be done one of two ways reliably (see below).